Thermal Energy International Closes out the Fiscal Year with Record Order Intake for both GEM™ and HeatSponge Product Categories

 Thermal Energy International Inc., ranked as one of Canada’s Top Growing Companies in 2020 and 2019, is an established global supplier of proprietary, proven energy efficiency and emissions reduction solutions to the industrial and institutional sectors.
 We save our customers money and improve their bottom line by reducing their fuel use and cutting their carbon emissions.
 Our customers include many Fortune 500 and other leading multinational companies across a wide range of industry sectors.

-Thermal Energy is a fully accredited professional engineering firm, and by providing a unique mix of proprietary products together with process, energy, and environmental engineering expertise, we can deliver unique turnkey projects with significant financial and environmental benefits for our customers.
+Thermal Energy is a fully accredited professional engineering firm and by providing a unique mix of proprietary products together with process, energy, and environmental engineering expertise, Thermal Energy can deliver unique turnkey projects with significant financial and environmental benefits for our customers.

 Thermal Energy has engineering offices in Ottawa, Canada, Pittsburgh, USA, as well as Bristol, UK, with sales offices in Canada, UK, USA, Germany, Poland, Italy, and China.
 TEI’s common shares are traded on the TSX Venture Exchange (TSX-V) under the symbol TMG.

 For more information, visit our website at www.thermalenergy.com and follow us on Twitter at twitter.com/GoThermalEnergy.